LARS-research/KGBench/README.md

 kgbench test local/experiments/20220523-145552-biokg00
 ```

 If you start training on biokg or wikikg2 for the first time, it will take a few minutes for their preprocessing.
-There are more examples in the folder [biokg](example/biokg) and [wikikg2](example/wikikg2), among which most are some best configs we got and others are the search files.
+There are more examples in the folder [biokg](example/biokg) and [wikikg2](example/wikikg2), where we provide the configuration to the search or reproduce the best results.
 You can use these examples to get into our pipeline quickly.

-Due to the OGB link prediction datasets have their unique evaluate way, we only provide two models, i.e. AutoBLM and ComplEX, to do evaluation.
+Since the OGB link prediction datasets have their unique evaluate way, we only provide two models, i.e. AutoBLM and ComplEX, to do evaluation.
 You can overwrite the two functions, i.e. `score_emb_sp_given_negs` and `score_emb_po_given_negs`, to adapt other models.